melli79/mathGames/Readme.md

 1. a DFA that starts with a vertex $s_0$ and for every character in $s$ there is an edge from the previous vertex $s_n$ to a new vertex $s_{n+1}$ annotated with the character $s$.
 The last vertex is the accepting vertex $z$.

-### 13.2 Simultaneous matching (Knut-Morris-Pratt algorithm)
+### 13.2 Simultaneous matching (Knuth-Morris-Pratt algorithm)

-If instead of 1 substring $s$, we are given a set $S\subset\Sigma^*$ of strings or a regular expression, and we wish to figure out whether any one of them matches, then we can construct an NFA as follows:
+If instead of 1 sub-string $s$, we are given a set $S\subset\Sigma^*$ of strings or a regular expression, and we wish to figure out whether any one of them matches, then we can construct an NFA as follows:

 0. Start with a single state $s_0$ for every different first character $c$ of any $s\in S$ draw and edge from $s_0$ to a new vertex and annotate it with $c$.
-If at some point a substring is complete, annotate the vertex with that substring and take it to the accepting states $Z_f\subset Z$.
+If at some point a sub-string is complete, annotate the vertex with that sub-string and take it to the accepting states $Z_f\subset Z$.

 1. Construct the state transition DFA as follows:  $Z_{DFA}=2^Z$ and the edges are annotated with those characters that transition every state $s\in z\subset Z$ to every other state $s'\in z'\subset Z$.
 The initial state is $s_{DFA}:=\{s_0\}\subset Z$.
 Now parsing an input string $l$ corresponds to computations in the DFA, but it is much bigger than the previous NFA.
 You may discover the reachable graph by starting from the initial state $s_{DFA}$ and only add those vertices $z\subset Z$ that are reachable by an immediate edge.